Handelskammer - Land Infoblatt Letztes Update: 05.07.2018

 You can see the statistics on the website of the Statec.

-Embassy of the Grand Duchy of Luxembourg in South Korea
+Embassy of the Grand Duchy of Luxembourg in Monaco

-Honorary Consul with jurisdiction over the Republic of Korea:
+Honorary Consul with jurisdiction in the Principality of Monaco:

-Country risk as defined by Office du Ducroire for South Korea
+Country risk as defined by Office du Ducroire for Monaco

 Ducroire is the only credit insurer covering open account deals in over 200 countries.
 A rating on a scale from 1 to 7 shows the intensity of the political risk.
 Category 1 comprises countries with the lowest political risk and category 7 countries with the highest.
 Macroeconomics experts also assess the repayment climate for all buyers in a country.